Powered By Blogger

 Outside the cathedral was some sort of indigenous ceremony of some sort:

 I am guessing that the gentleman in native garb going over with smoke the body of the man with the outstretched arms was some sort of purification ceremony.
 But it looked like something TSA would do.
-Only the uniform of the Aztec TSA agent was far cooler than that worn by TSA.
+Only the uniform of the Aztec TSA agent was far cooler than that worn by actual TSA.

 Next up, the opportunity to explore the active archaeological site at the northeast end of the Zocalo.